Notre Dame–USC football rivalry: 1920s

 Notre Dame and USC played their first game in 1926, a 13–12 win for the Irish.
 Rockne was quoted as saying it was the greatest game he ever saw.
 The following year, Notre Dame and USC would play a memorable game at Soldier Field in Chicago, a slim 7–6 Irish victory.
-An estimated 120,000 people were in attendance, a crowd that is considered to be one of the largest attended games in NCAA history.
+An estimated 120,000 people were in attendance, a crowd that is one of the largest attended games in NCAA history.
 USC's first win in the series also came during the same year that they won their first national title in 1928.
 From 1928 to 1932, USC and Notre Dame combined to win the national title five straight years, with USC winning in 1928, 1931, and 1932, and Notre Dame winning in 1929 and 1930.
 During this period, there was some talk of canceling the series due to the long travel time it took by train from Indiana to Los Angeles.
 Rockne argued for the series against the Notre Dame faculty board and its chair the Rev. Michael Mulcaire, countering that "he saw the day coming when most college teams will be going by air exclusively."

 In 1929, Notre Dame defeated USC 13 to 12.
 This game played at Soldier Field has one of largest verified attendances in the history of NCAA football at 112,912.
 As of 2008, it still ranked the second-highest verified attendance.